sports-performance/fitbit-demo/README.md

 https://dev.fitbit.com/build/reference/web-api/troubleshooting-guide/oauth2-tutorial/

 **steps.py:<br>**
 A minimal demo app that illustrates how to retrieve step data for a week.
 You must first update the ACCESS_TOKEN variable.
+Be sure to use a code editor such as Notepad++ or VS Code.
+Built-in plain text editors such as Notepad usually append a .txt file extension, which will cause the Python program to fail (it's expecting a file named .env).

 **fitbit_data.py:<br>**
 Set of utility functions (and tests) to retrieve step, HRV, and heart rate data.
 Data is saved in csv files and returned as DataFrames.
 Requires installation of python-dotenv module (see below).
 Fitbit Web API documentation can be found at: https://dev.fitbit.com/build/reference/web-api/